BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 This scramble for altcoins capable of delivering “face-melting” gains has led to a decline in Bitcoin trading volume across South Korean exchanges.

+**Throwing, burning, spinning, dunking in milk, washing, rolling, burying, Try to use at Aldi, Strapped to a rocket, scanning, hanging from string/rope, zooming out with drone, Everywhere.**